P-p-H-d/mlib/README.md

 ##### size\_t m\_core\_hash (const void *str, size\_t length)

-Compute the hash of the binary representation of the data pointer by 'str' of length 'length'. 'str' shall have the same alignement restriction than a 'size\_t'.
+Compute the hash of the binary representation of the data pointer by 'str' of length 'length'. 'str' shall have the same alignment restriction than a 'size\_t'.

 #### OPERATORS Functions